karlospn/mytechramblings-site-source-code/content/posts/building-an-azure-devops-copilot-using-semantic-kernel-and-azure-openai.md

 ```
 As you can see from the code snippet above, there is nothing overly complex (the code could be further improved, but I find that it is easier to understand this way).

-The function uses an ``HttpClient`` to fetch the existing Team Projects.
+The function uses an ``HttpClient`` to fetch the existing Team Projects in my Azure DevOps instance.
 If the Team Project we want to create already exists, it returns false; otherwise, it makes a second HTTP call to create it and returns 200 Ok.

-From this point forward, every functionality we build into our Azure DevOps custom Plugin will follow the same pattern as the one above: describe the function, make some HTTP calls to the Azure DevOps REST API, and return the result.
+From this point forward, every functionality we build into our Azure DevOps SK Plugin will follow the same pattern as the one above:
+- Describe the function.
+- Make some HTTP calls to the Azure DevOps REST API, and return the result.

 Therefore, I won't provide extensive commentary from now on.
 Instead, I'll simply show the code I have implemented and some live examples, so you can see the Copilot in action.

 ### **Base Class**

-As I stated in the previous section, every functionality we build into our Azure DevOps custom Plugin follows the same pattern: describe the function, make some HTTP calls to the Azure DevOps REST API, and return the values.
+As I stated in the previous section, every functionality built into our Azure DevOps SK Plugin follows the same pattern: describe the function, make some HTTP calls to the Azure DevOps REST API, and return the values.

 So, I have build a "Base Class" to reduce the duplicated code.